algolia/algoliasearch-zendesk/docs/documentation.md

       selector: '.search-results',        // the DOM selector for the results container
       tagsLimit: 15                       // maximum number of tags to display },
+    instantsearchPage,                    // function to check if we're on the search page
     translations: {}                      // translation strings
   });
 </script>